qiboteam/qibo/examples/AAVQE condensed matter/README.md

 - problem_hamiltonian (qibo.hamiltonians): problem hamiltonian object, namely, the Ising or XXZ hamiltonians.

 ## Results
 A legitimate question is how accurate a variational circuit can be, and how close can the state we extract by running a AAVQE on our set of quantum circuits get to exact ground state of the system.
 Since we are dealing with finite systems, the Hamiltonians we are considering always have a gap (at least proportional to 1/n).
-We can bound the distance from our trial wave-function to the exact groundstate with the difference on the energies ε = (E<sub>AAVQE</sub> - E<sub>0</sub>).
+We can bound the distance from our trial wave-function to the exact ground state with the difference on the energies ε = (E<sub>AAVQE</sub> - E<sub>0</sub>).
 We will use this error in the ground state energy as a measure of the quality of the circuit.

 We may begin by considering the results for λ=10 in the Ising model.
 Notice that we can obtain the ground state in this regime in perturbation theory.
 Using the perturbation theory in the form of a continuous unitary transformation, we expect that the precision of our ansatz will scale exponentially with the number of layers.
 Our expectations are confirmed in the numerical results: